A Federation of spirtual eco-communities open to the world

 The heart of Damanhur is its resident citizens

 Citizens who choose the communitarian formula, also known as "A citizens," reside in large houses shared by nucleo families of between about 15 and 25 people.
 Couples, couples with children, singles, youth and the elderly live in the same dwelling to allow for the exchange of experiences among various age groups.
 Everyone has their own private space and shares common areas with others, such as the kitchen, living room, and rooms dedicated to meeting together.

-Each Damanhur citizen chooses where and with whom they want to live, according to their preferences and needs.
+Each Damanhur citizen chooses where and with whom they want to live, according to their preferences and goals, and of course, depending on the possibilities offered by the community houses.
 Children live with their parents, yet every citizen feels responsibility for their well-being and has a hand in both their care and economic support.
 The elderly of the community reside in settings suitable to their specific needs, so they may stay in the family with everyone else.

 Sharing is extended in many aspects of daily life and occurs on many occasions: during the weekly meetings, where we give and receive support and personal feedback, make decisions and develop projects; in the administration of the community; when handling daily expenses for food, rent, maintenance and management of the house and the land, and so on; also in the distribution of roles that are useful to help maintain a high quality of life.

 "A Citizens" elect their representatives in the roles that manage various responsibilities, including the role of head of the family, called the Nucleo Leader or Regent, who holds office for one year.
 Those with "A citizenship" also participate in and support the activities of the associations that take care of various aspects of community life.

 The bonds that are established among people who live in these large family groups are deep and meaningful.
 The solidarity, trust and mutual support are the ingredients for overcoming potential conflicts that are natural in any kind of shared living experience, together with a sense of humor and good food!